Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: SGLD and Posterior Privacy

 \subsection{Posterior Sampling Privacy}

+This subsection provides proofs for the lemmas provided in subsection \ref{PosteriorSamplingPrivacySection}, along with a supporting lemma.

-\begin{proof}[Proof Lemma \ref{PosteriorDistribution}] eq. \ref{Eq-App-BishopDistribution} is a known results for Bayesian inference problem for a linear model with Gaussian noise with known precision parameter $(\beta)$ and a conjugate prior (\citet{Bishop} - 3.49-4.51. for details).
-By choosing the basis function to be $\phi(x)=x$, working in one dimension and choosing $\vm_0 = 0, \mS_0 = \alpha^{-1}$ we get the linear model defined in eq. \ref{LinearModel}, and matching posterior described in Lemma \ref{PosteriorDistribution}.
+\begin{proof}[Proof of Lemma \ref{PosteriorDistribution}] Eq. \ref{Eq-App-BishopDistribution} is a known result for the Bayesian inference problem for a linear 1D model with Gaussian noise with a known precision parameter $(\beta)$ and a conjugate prior (see \citet{Bishop} - 3.49-4.51. for details).
+By choosing the basis function to be $\phi(x)=x$, working in one dimension, and choosing $\vm_0 = 0, \mS_0 = \alpha^{-1}$, we get the linear model defined in eq. \ref{LinearModel} and the matching posterior described in Lemma \ref{PosteriorDistribution}.

 \end{proof}